matjack9/my-dear-watson/README.md

 ## How To Use

-* Enter a twitter handle to analyze
+* Enter a Twitter handle to analyze
 * Review IBM Watson's scoring of Personality, Needs, Values, and Consumption Preferences for the user
 * Compare the results to the averages of previously searched unique twitter handles
-* As the database of twitter handles grow, the averages refine
+* As the database of Twitter handles grow, the averages refine

 ## Tech